 In contrast, Mile High Club is aimed at a slightly more subtle look, offering the curl, length and volume of a particularly wide-eyed toddler but without any of the clumps or thickness that could make it look unnatural.

 Containing castor oil, glycerin and peach leaf extract, Mile High Club also nourishes lashes as it lifts and lengthens.

-The packaging too is fairly unusual, housed in a triangular pouch affair rather than the normal solid solid cylinder look I’m used to.
-This does make it a little more unwieldy in terms of fitting into bags etc, but on the plus side it also means you get a fairly generous 10 g of product (as opposed to the standard 8 ml you so often see).
+The packaging too is fairly unusual, housed in a triangular pouch affair rather than the normal solid cylinder look I’m used to.
+This does make it a little more unwieldy in terms of fitting into bags etc, but on the plus side, it also means you get a fairly generous 10 g of product (as opposed to the standard 8 ml you so often see).

 Free from fragrance etc, Mile High Club is also cruelty-free and vegan.